changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 - Use `priority` to specify the message priority level, such as 'Normal' or 'High', if not speficied, 'Normal' will be set
 - Use `sender_display_name` to specify the display name of the sender, if not specified, empty name will be set

-`SendMessageResult` is the response returned from sending a message, it contains an id, which is the unique ID of the message.
+`SendChatMessageResult` is the response returned from sending a message, it contains an id, which is the unique ID of the message.

 ```Python
 from azure.communication.chat import ChatMessagePriority